Applications Deployment in a Workspace

 Verify Applications

 The applications are now enabled.
-Connect to the attached cluster and check the HelmReleases
+Connect to the attached cluster and check the HelmReleases to verify the deployment:

 kubectl get helmreleases -n ${WORKSPACE_NAMESPACE}